- Family problems — like major changes in family dynamics, financial instability, and sibling bullying — can have a significant impact on children.

 Your child wants your undivided attention whenever and however they can get it.
 This means that one-on-one time is like gold to them.
 It shows that you love them and want to spend time with them.
 Not to mention this can create a good opportunity to check in on how they’re feeling, especially relating to the problem at hand.

 4. Do something exciting.

 Remember: We all struggle.
-If your family is currently trying to navigate one of the problems mentioned above or another problem altogether, you might feel hopeless, helpless, or guilty that your child is or could be affected.
-But try not to—instead, focus on providing them with the love and support that will get them (and you) through this difficult time.
+If your family is currently trying to navigate one of the problems mentioned above or another problem, you might feel hopeless, helpless, or guilty that your child is or could be affected.
+Try to focus instead on providing them with the love and support that will get them (and you) through this difficult time.